jaydoshi2/Deeptruth-Backend/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 👥 Authors

-- Your Name - Initial work

 ## 🙏 Acknowledgments